diacode/diacode-website/source/blog/2016-02-16-trello-clone-with-phoenix-and-react-pt-10.html.markdown

 Thus why we need to add a server callback handler for it.
 The [`handle_call/3`][8f8d7552] callback function from `GenServer` receives the request message, the caller, and the current state.
 So in our case we will try to get the board from the state, and add the user to the list of users for it.
-In case we don't have that board yet, will add it with a new list containing the joined user.
+In case we don't have that board yet, we'll add it with a new list containing the joined user.
 As response we will return the user list belonging to the board.